Tuttotorna/OMNIABASE/ROADMAP.md

 ---

+## 10. Openness without dogma

+Omniabase should not harden into the same kind of closure it was created to question.

+This means that the framework must preserve a distinction between:

+- stable principles
+- open representational forms

+Stable principles include:

+- no single-view sufficiency
+- representational variation as method
+- cross-representational comparison
+- separation of measurement, interpretation, and decision
+- structural discipline in claims

+Open representational forms may include:

+- new coding families
+- new recoding strategies
+- non-standard bases
+- variable scales
+- dynamic units
+- alternative descriptive geometries
+- observer-centered and observer-decentered comparisons

+The framework should therefore have a constitution, not a cage.

+---

-## 10. Known current priorities
+## 11. Known current priorities

 At the present stage, the most important priorities are:

 ### Priority 1
-Complete the umbrella repository foundation.
+Complete and refine the umbrella repository foundation.

 ### Priority 2
 Stabilize the branch taxonomy.